pierceyouatt/ruby_scripts/README.md

     "Well, hello there, AppDev!"
     ```

-  1. The code to make this happen is in `lib/tasks/hello.rake` and read it and try to make out what's what.
+  1. The code to make this happen is in `lib/tasks/hello.rake`; read it and try to make out what's what.

 ## Tasks to write